mLucas55/route-lab/readme.md

 # Description

 This project is a FastAPI-based web application, expected to run on a Uvicorn app server.
-Consiting of 10 routes, each route besides the index is interactive, some using queary parameters, and most using paths.
-These routes offer a range of functionality, from simple tasks like string storage to more advanced features such as IP-based location lookup via an external API.
+Consiting of 10 routes, this "application" offers a range of functionality, from simple tasks like string storage to more advanced features such as IP-based location lookup via an external API.

 # Design

-The project is designed using FastAPI for its modernity and efficiency.
-Eeach route is modular and clearly defined for simplicity, for example one route saves strings and another route displays saved strings.
-An environment variable is used for the IP-based location lookup, a free key can be obtained at ipstack.com
+The project is designed using FastAPI for its efficiency and modernity.
+Eeach route is modular and clearly defined for simplicity, I.E. one route saves strings and another route displays saved strings.
+An environment variable is used for the IP-based location lookup route, a free key can be obtained at https://ipstack.com

 Route and input structure: